tap349/tap349.github.io/_posts/2017-10-22-jekyll-tips.md

   `page.comments` variable is used to toggle comments for post.

-  adding this option to YAML front matter of post layout had no effect so I added it to post template in Rake task used to generate new posts and to each already existing post manually.
+  adding this option to YAML front matter of post layout (_\_layouts/post.html_) had no effect so I added it to post template in Rake task used to generate new posts and to each already existing post manually.

 - [Universal Embed Code](https://disqus.com/admin/install/platforms/universalcode)

-  save it, say, in _\_includes/disqus.html_:
+  save it in _\_includes/disqus.html_ (e.g.):

   {% raw %}
   ```html